rhamenator/ai-scraping-defense/README.md

     The interactive helper can also launch Docker Compose or deploy to Kubernetes when it finishes, if you choose to proceed automatically.
+    If you agree when prompted, your secrets are saved in a local SQLite database at `secrets/local_secrets.db`.
+Delete this file or answer **n** during the prompt to disable the database and clear stored values.

     Open `.env` and review the defaults.
 Set `TENANT_ID` for isolated deployments and add any API keys you plan to use.
 For **production** deployments update `NGINX_HTTP_PORT` to `80` and `NGINX_HTTPS_PORT` to `443`. `REAL_BACKEND_HOST` controls where allowed traffic is forwarded when the proxy sits in front of another site.